Single Point Mooring (SPM) Systems Explained: Types and Components

 Conventional Buoy Mooring (CBM)

 A Conventional Buoy Mooring consists of a floating buoy permanently anchored to the seabed using multiple mooring legs.
+It is one of the established configurations used for offshore oil terminals.

 Catenary Anchor Leg Mooring (CALM)